cabforum/smime/SBR.md

 This version of the S/MIME Baseline Requirements does not require the CA to check for CAA records.
 The CAA property tags for issue, issuewild, and iodef as specified in RFC 8659 are not recognized for the issuance of S/MIME Certificates.

 ### 3.2.3  Authentication of individual identity
-If an Applicant subject to this Section 3.2.3 is a natural person, then the CA SHALL verify the Applicant's name, Applicant's address, and the authenticity of the certificate request.
+If an Applicant is a natural person, then the CA SHALL verify the Applicant's name, Applicant's address, and the authenticity of the certificate request.

 The CA SHALL verify the Applicant's name using a legible copy, which discernibly shows the Applicant's face, of at least one currently valid government-issued photo ID (passport, drivers license, military ID, national ID, or equivalent document type).
 The CA SHALL inspect the copy for any indication of alteration or falsification.